 How do we achieve this?

-Sanchit Karmas or effects of accumulated undeveloped and unmanifested karmas .
+Sanchit Karmas or effects of accumulated undeveloped and non-manifested karmas.
 These were to be manifested in future lives.
 So we finish them now especially the negative ones.
 The Guru helps us to bear these karmas by undergoing and making us live in particular situations and conditions so that our soul purifies by clearing the dusty layers of ignorance and past misgivings.
-Though the disciple may whine and complain, the quality of obedience is very important in this situation.
+Though the disciple may whine and complain, the degree of obedience is very important in this situation.
 The disciple must have complete faith in his mentor and teacher.
 If the Guru does not burn the seeds of immature karmas, the negative effects are bound to affect in forthcoming lives.
-The best way is to pre -empt now at the behest and mercy of the omnipresent Guru.
+The best way is to squash them now at the behest and mercy of the omnipresent Guru.

 Once Atman is known and the kingdom of God entered, it is an end to all human sorrows and affliction.
 Unimaginable profound peace and bliss which is inherent in Atman is achieved.
 Prolonged periods of ecstasy is prevalent in those who arrive at this stage.
 This stage is called Samadhi in the science of yoga.